Monet Water Lilies Art Lesson For Kids

 Step 5: Draw Lily Pads With Green Oil Pastels

-Create organic shapes around your painted lily flowers with green oil pastels.
+With green oil pastels, create organic shapes around your painted lily flowers.
 Blending a little black or blue on the edge of your lily pad will also make it stand out.

 Art Lesson FAQs

 Pre-cut squares are easier for children to use.
-However, this project does look better if you get more organic shapes by ripping the bleeding tissue paper.
+However, this project looks better if you rip the bleeding tissue paper to create more organic shapes.

-No, you can just eyeball the mixture trying to get a 1:1 or 1/2 water and 1/2 glue.
-You probably can even get away with 1/3 glue and 2/3s water depending on the glue you are using.
+No, you can eyeball the mixture, trying to get a 1:1 or 1/2 water and 1/2 glue.
+You can probably even get away with 1/3 glue and 2/3s water, depending on the glue you are using.

 Do you like this art project?
 Please give us 5 stars below 🤩🤩🤩🤩🤩 and have fun being creative with your family.